sabomichal/immutable-xjc/README.md

 #### -imm-builder
 The '-imm-builder' option can be used to generate builder like pattern utils for each schema derived class.

+#### -imm-simplebuildername
+The '-imm-inheritbuilder' option can be used to generate builders which follow a simpler naming scheme, using Foo.builder() and Foo.Builder instead of Foo.fooBuilder() and Foo.FooBuilder.

 #### -imm-inheritbuilder
 The '-imm-inheritbuilder' option can be used to generate builder classes that follow the same inheritance hierarchy as their subject classes.
-In addition to using inheritance, the generated builders follow a simpler naming scheme, using Foo.builder() and Foo.Builder instead of Foo.fooBuilder() and Foo.FooBuilder.

 #### -imm-cc
 The '-imm-cc' option can only be used together with '-imm-builder' option and it is used to generate builder class copy construstructor, initialising builder with object of given class.